It’s a sad fact that scammers often target the people with the most to lose, and the least chance to catch on or fix things.

-If you have any doubts about whether the SSA is actually contacting you, you can always go to the official government website, SSA.gov.
-Click on “Contact Us” (at the bottom of the page) and directly contact the agency yourself.
+If you have doubts, go to SSA.gov.
+Click on “Contact Us” (bottom of the page) and contact the agency yourself.

-Over the past year or so, the federal government has replaced old Medicare cards and Medicare identification numbers with ones that do not reflect seniors’ Social Security numbers, as we detailed last year in “What You Must Know About the New Medicare Card You Will Get Soon.”
+Recently, the federal government replaced old Medicare cards and Medicare identification numbers.
+The new ones do not reflect seniors’ Social Security numbers, as we explain in “What You Must Know About the New Medicare Card You Will Get Soon.”

-Variations of this scam include a purported “Medicare representative” calling to ask you to verify your Medicare number — new or old — to send you a new card for a fee.
+In this scam, a purported “Medicare representative” calls to get you to “verify” your Medicare number — new or old — and to send you a new card, for a fee.

 This scam is another one the FTC has been warning about in recent years: imitation vacation rental listings.

 Scammers might steal actual listings and simply change the contact information, assuming the identity of the real lister.
-Or they might invent property listings of their own, then advertise unbelievable rates and try to convince travelers they’ve found a hidden deal.
+Or they might invent property listings of their own, then advertise unbelievably low rates and try to convince travelers they’ve found a hidden deal.